Make charging your Oculus Quest easy with these magnetic chargers

 Credits — The team that worked on this guide

-Sean Endicott is an app enthusiast despite the fact that he's used Windows Phone for years.
+Sean Endicott is an app enthusiast even though he's used Windows Phone for years.
 He's on an eternal quest to convert every element of his home into something he can control from his phone.

+Nick Sutrich Nick started with DOS and NES and uses those fond memories of floppy disks and cartridges to fuel his opinions on modern tech.
+Whether it's VR, smart home gadgets, or something else that beeps and boops, he's been writing about it since 2011.
+Find him on Twitter at @Gwanatu.